 Harry Potter was tortured for months in a prison known as the Island.
 During his stay he lost his voice and as such can no longer speak.
 A rescue attempt was made and while Harry managed to get out, it wasn't in England he returned to.
 He was washed ashore the western shore of Deltora and taken care of by Verity, the spirit girl of Bone Point Lighthouse.
 Shortly afterwards he met Steven, Nevets and Queen Bee.
 He was renamed Aiden and spent a few months recovering at Queen Bee's orchard.
 One day he snuck away to the City of the Rats and became the owner of a fine bracelet.
 Aiden joined Steven on his rounds and during his adventures became friends with the Ralads, a Dread Gnome, the Resistance and became an enemy of the Shadow Lord.

 The seven Great Gems of Deltora have been returned to the Belt of Deltora.
 Lief of Del has been identified as Heir, and the Shadow Lord has been driven from Deltora back to the Shadowlands.
 But now there are innocent Deltorans stuck in the Shadowlands and there is a cry for Lief to rescue them.
-But there is still much to be done before a rescue attempt could be considered.

 The adventure continues...